hrwang00/HairuWang.github.io/_pages/about.md

 # 📖 Education
+- *2023.09 - 2026.06*, Master in Computer Science and Technology, University of Science and Technology of China (USTC).
-- *2022.09 - 2026.06 (Expected)*, Harbin Institute of Technology (Weihai).
-B.S. in Software Engineering.
+- *2019.09 - 2023.06*, Bachelor in Software Engineering, Harbin Institute of Technology (HIT).